Visiting the Library of Congress in Washington DC (Photos)

 The Library of Congress has grown a lot in size and scope over the years.
 It moved to the Thomas Jefferson Building, which is a beautiful example of Beaux-Arts architecture, in 1897.
 This beautiful building is a work of art in and of itself.
 It has intricate sculptures, murals, and mosaics all over it.

-There are now more than 170 million items in the library’s collection, such as books, manuscripts, photographs, maps, and audio-visual materials.
-It is also home to the U.S. Copyright Office, which is very important for keeping America’s cultural history alive.
+There are now more than 178 million items in the library’s collection, including books, manuscripts, photographs, maps, and audio-visual materials.
+It is also home to the U.S. Copyright Office, which is central to protecting America’s creative and cultural works.

 Library of Congress Photos